mongodb/specifications/source/bson-corpus/bson-corpus.rst

 * Flags/options for a regular expression

-Depending on how drivers implement BSON encoding, they MAY expect an error when constructing a type class (e.g. Document, RegularExpression) or when encoding a language representation to BSON.
+Depending on how drivers implement BSON encoding, they MAY expect an error when constructing a type class (e.g. BSON Document or Regex class) or when encoding a language representation to BSON (e.g. converting a dictionary, which might allow null bytes in its keys, to raw BSON bytes).

 Implementation Notes
 ====================